Dynamic FTSS in Asynchronous Systems: the Case of Unison: Model, Problem and Specifications

-We consider a network as an undirected connected graph $G=(V,E)$ where $V$ is a set of processors and $E$ is a binary relation that denotes the ability for two processors to communicate ($(p,q)\in E$ if and only if $p$ and $q$ are \emph{neighbors}).
-Every processor $p$ can distinguish its neighbors and locally label them, and we assume that $p$ maintains $N_{p}$, the set of its neighbors local labels.
+We model the network as an undirected connected graph $G=(V,E)$ where $V$ is a set of processors and $E$ is a binary relation that denotes the ability for two processors to communicate ($(p,q)\in E$ if and only if $p$ and $q$ are \emph{neighbors}).
+We consider only \emph{anonymous} systems (\emph{i.e.} there exists no unique identifiers for each processor) but we assume that every processor $p$ can distinguish its neighbors and locally label them.
+Each processor $p$ maintains $N_{p}$, the set of its neighbors' local labels.
 In the following, $n$ denotes the number of processors, and $\Delta$ the maximal degree.
 If $p$ and $q$ are two processors of the network, we denote by $d(p,q)$ the length of the shortest path between $p$ and $q$ (\emph{i.e} the \emph{distance} from $p$ to $q$).
 In this paper, we assume that the network can be hit by \emph{crash faults}, \emph{i.e.} some processors can stop executing their actions permanently and without any warning to their neighborhood.
 Since the system is assumed to be fully asynchronous, no processor can detect if one of its neighbors is crashed or slow.